Isolation (Joy Division song): Composition

-The song harbors atypical song structure and vocal delivery.
-Its musical arrangement employs a false ending where the band abruptly ceases, only for the recording to suddenly return with noisy feedback of a snippet before coming to a blunt end.
-"Isolation" is built on harsh electronic drums and a rolling, stabbing bassline.
-In place of a guitar melody, a cascading high-pitched synth line runs throughout the entire composition as its driving instrument.
-Curtis sings poetic lyrics that illustrate an abstract portrait of the titular subject.
-According to critic Ned Raggett, the "chilling" vocal lines express a sense of a connection and yearning after the impossible: "But if you could just see the beauty, these things I could never describe."

 Bassist Peter Hook said the ending came as the serendipitous result of Martin Hannett's efforts to rescue the original master tape from a botched edit by a junior sound engineer.

 Critical reception

 AllMusic's Ned Raggett complimented "Isolation," writing, "the song structure and delivery is all Joy Division and as such makes the song an intriguing twist on a style and a highlight of the excellent Closer album."